El Salvador: Etymology

 After the Spanish conquest, the land was divided into the Province of San Salvador, the Spanish version of "Holy Saviour", a biblical title for Jesus.
-From 1579 it included the province of San Miguel (Saint Michael).
-San Salvador became, throughout the colonial era, an alcaldía mayor ('great mayor's office'), an intendancy, and finally a province with a provincial council, and the province of Izalco, which was later called the mayor's office of Sonsonate.
+From 1579, it included the province of San Miguel (Saint Michael).
+Throughout the colonial era, El Salvador was an alcaldía mayor ('great mayor's office'), an intendancy, a province with a provincial council, and the province of Izalco; later called the mayor's office of Sonsonate.
 In 1824, the two jurisdictions were united in the State of Salvador, a part of the Federal Republic of Central America.

 After the dissolution of the Federal Republic of Central America, the country was referred to as the Republic of Salvador (República del Salvador).
 In 1915, the Legislative Assembly passed a law which stated that the country's name should be rendered as the definite form El Salvador ('The Saviour') — again a reference to Jesus — rather than Salvador.
 With another law passed in 1958, the legislature reaffirmed the country's name as El Salvador.

 History

 Prehistoric

-During the Pleistocene El Salvador was inhabited by now extinct megafauna species, including the elephant-sized giant ground sloth Eremotherium, the rhinoceros-like Mixotoxodon, the gomphothere (elephant-relative) Cuvieronius, the glyptodont Glyptotherium, the llama Hemiauchenia, and the horse Equus conversidens.
-El Salvador has likely been occupied by humans since the Paleoindian period, based on fluted stone points found in western El Salvador.
+During the Pleistocene epoch, the region was inhabited by extinct megafauna, including the giant ground sloth Eremotherium, the toxodontid Mixotoxodon, the gomphothere Cuvieronius, the glyptodont Glyptotherium, the camelid Hemiauchenia, and the prehistoric horse Equus conversidens.
+Archeological evidence, particularly fluted stone projectile points discovered in western El Salvador, incidicates that human settlement likely dates back to the Paleoindian period.

 Pre-Columbian era

-Archaeological knowledge of Pre-Columbian civilization in El Salvador is poor, due to its high population density limiting excavation, as well as volcanic eruptions blanketing potential archaeological sites.
-This lack of knowledge particularly affects the Preclassic Period and earlier.
+Archaeological research into pre-Columbian El Salvador remains limited, largely due to high population density restricting excavation opportunities and historical volcanic activity blanketing potential sites under thick layers of ash.
+Consequently, data regarding early human settlements —particularly those from Preclassic Period and preceding eras— remains sparse.

-A notable archaeological site in western El Salvador is Chalchuapa, which was first settled around 1200 BC, and became a major urban settlement on the periphery of the Maya civilization during the Preclassic Period and was heavily involved in the trading of valuable items like ceramics, obsidian, cacao and hematite.
+A notable archaeological site in western El Salvador is Tazumal, which was first settled around 1200 BC, and became a major urban settlement on the periphery of the Maya civilization during the Preclassic Period and was heavily involved in the trading of valuable items like ceramics, obsidian, cacao and hematite.
 The settlement was heavily damaged around 430 AD by a volcanic eruption, after which it never regained its former prominence.
-Another major Pre-Columbian settlement is Cara Sucia in the far west of the country, which began as a small settlement around 800 BC at the beginning of the Middle Preclassic, during the Late Classic (600–900 AD), Cara Sucia emerged as a major urban settlement, before being abruptly destroyed during the 10th century.
+Another major pre-Columbian settlement is Cara Sucia in the far west of the country, which began as a small settlement around 800 BC at the beginning of the Middle Preclassic.
+During the Late Classic (600–900 AD), Cara Sucia emerged as a major urban settlement, before being abruptly destroyed during the 10th century.